denisboo/guides/OpenWrt as NAS device.md

 - no issues with directories with many files
 - optionally linked with WireGuard to other locations
 - optionally allow remote network to access local shares
+- optionally enable mobile devices to access all subnets

 Step 1: Install necessary packages
 ----------------------------------